vecnk6/vecnk6.github.io/content/authors/Abdulwahid/_index.md

   - Visitors
 ---

 Holds a master's degree in Computer Based Information System and 12 years' experience in engineering and managing projects related to Information Technology and Software Development.
-His experience in working on R&D projects, academic projects and transforming them into practical pioneering projects is one of the most important things I can offer to the project.
-He converted his master's thesis project into a mobile application at the Saudi Telecom Company and worked at KAUST University to transform a research and development project to a technology-based start-up company.
+His experience in working on R&D projects, academic projects and transforming them into practical pioneering projects is one of the most important things he can offer to this project as he converted his master's thesis project into a mobile application at the Saudi Telecom Company and worked at KAUST University to transform a research and development project to a technology-based start-up company.
 He also converted one of his patents into a successful product available in the market.